philippwindischhofer/EM4T2K/README.md

 # 3.)
 To extend and adapt the code:

 In order to add new metrics with which to compare different classes of events, you may want to update / extend the class `EventReferee`.
 The method `CompareEvents()` is called for each event that needs to be compared.
 The method `Report()` is called once all events have been processed.
 This method is intended to carry out the relevant plotting operations at the end.
+The class `EventMetrics` is supposed to contain any auxiliary methods needed to carry out the actual comparison.